Linux whatis command

 |-l, --long||Do not trim output to the terminal width.
 Normally, output will be truncated to the terminal width to avoid ugly results from poorly-written NAME sections.|

-The system specified can be a combination of comma delimited operating system names.
+The system specified is a combination of comma delimited operating system names.
 To include a search of the native operating system's manual page names, include the system name man in the argument string.
-This option will override the $SYSTEM environment variable.
+This option overrides the $SYSTEM environment variable.